awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-get-started.md

 1. [Set up recording behavior](set-up-recordings.md)\.
 Monitor live conversations and review past conversations\.
 This is a way that managers can coach agents and help them improve\.
 For voice conversations, set up recording in your flows\.
 For chat conversations, set up recording at the instance level\.

-   To learn how to monitor conversations, see [Monitor live conversations](monitor-conversations.md)\.
+   To learn how to monitor conversations, see [Set up live monitoring for voice and/or chat](monitor-conversations.md)\.

 1. [Add an Amazon Lex bot to Amazon Connect](amazon-lex.md)\.
 Use Amazon Lex in your contact center to reduce the load on your agents\.
 For example, a bot can handle the initial interaction before the chat is routed to an agent, and also answer common questions for the customer\.